nkadekar/NBA-Data-Analytics/README.md

 1. Make sure the repository is cloned on your local machine from the steps above.
 2. Through the file system, open up the folder "cs180project-022-xyzcoders."
 3. Once in the folder, open up the docs folder and click on the index.html file.
-4. A browser with the documentation for our code should open up and you can view the documentation for our code there.
+4. A browser with the documentation for the code should open up and you can view the documentation for the code there.